 D-DAY: How did we do?

-Despite European Commission President Juncker hosting a big press conference at around the same time, we managed to engage 130 Twitter users and to reach over 120,000 users.
+Despite European Commission President Juncker hosting a big press conference at around the same time, we managed to engage 130 Twitter users and to reach over 120,000 users, which is pretty good in terms of vanity metrics.
 In fact the #AskSchuman hashtag trended in Belgium for most of the live chat.
 So it’s just as I suspected.
 A tweet chat with Robert Schuman can engage more eurotweeps than a European commissioner who isn’t dead.